Chart Color Schemes

 Residential development activity is lower than average in Robinvale according to AreaSearch's national comparison of local real estate markets

-This suggests that new construction is meeting or exceeding demand, providing more options for buyers and potentially driving population growth beyond current projections.
-The average expected construction cost value of new dwellings is $677,000, indicating a focus on the premium market segment with higher-end properties.
-In FY26, Robinvale has registered $6.7 million in commercial approvals, suggesting limited commercial development activity compared to other areas.
-Relative to the Rest of Vic., Robinvale records 14.0% less building activity per person, placing it among the 59th percentile of areas assessed nationally.
-However, recent periods have seen an increase in development activity, which is still below average nationally.
+This suggests that new construction is matching or outpacing demand, offering buyers more options while enabling population growth.
+The average value of new dwellings developed is $677,000, indicating a focus on the premium market segment with higher-end properties.
+In FY26, $6.7 million in commercial approvals have been registered, suggesting limited commercial development focus compared to residential activity.
+Relative to Rest of Vic., Robinvale records 15.0% less building activity per person.
+Nationally, it places among the 59th percentile of areas assessed, though development activity has picked up in recent periods.

-This could reflect the area's maturity and possible planning constraints.
-New building activity in Robinvale shows a mix of detached (60.0%) and attached dwellings (40.0%), with an increasing blend of attached housing types offering choices across price ranges.
-This represents a significant shift from the current housing mix, which is predominantly houses (89.0%).
-This change could be due to reduced availability of development sites and shifting lifestyle demands and affordability requirements.
-With around 258 people per dwelling approval, Robinvale exhibits characteristics of a low-density area.
-Given that population is expected to remain stable or decline in the future, there may be reduced pressure on housing, potentially creating opportunities for buyers.
+This activity is also below average nationally, reflecting the area's maturity and possible planning constraints.
+New building activity shows a mix of detached (60.0%) and attached dwellings (40.0%).
+The increasing blend of attached housing types offers choices across price ranges, from spacious family homes to more affordable compact options.
+This represents a considerable change from the current housing mix, which is currently 89.0% houses.
+This shift reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements.
+With around 258 people per dwelling approval, Robinvale shows characteristics of a low density area.
+With population expected to remain stable or decline, Robinvale should see reduced pressure on housing, potentially creating opportunities for buyers in the future.

 Frequently Asked Questions - Development